-Boston became the birthplace of the American Christmas card when a failed revolutionary -- a German one -- arrived on its shores.
+Boston became the birthplace of the American Christmas card when Louis Prang, a failed German revolutionary arrived on its shores.

 By 1850 the revolution had failed.
 Prang therefore brought his dream of democracy and equality to Boston.
 He also invented the American Christmas card, which brought beautiful art to the masses, lucrative work to women artists and art education to children.